richard-gebbia/json-batch-pointer/doc/intro.md

 A valid JSON Batch pointer must be a JSON array.
 Each item in the array must be either:
 - a JSON string,
-- a JSON number,
+- a JSON number (integers only),
 - a JSON object, or
 - a JSON array

 ### String selectors

 If the item is a string, it refers to a key in the root level of the target document.
-If the target document represents an array, valid string items in the JSON batch pointer represent indexes into the array as well as the "length" key to get the number of items in the target array.
-In this way, arrays are treated like objects.
+If the target document represents an array, valid string items in the JSON batch pointer include the "length" key to get the number of items in the target array.
+If the string can be parsed into a number and the target document is an array, it is treated as though it is a number selector (explained below).

+Also if the target document is an array, the special string selector `"-"` can be used to point to the last element in the array.
+This behavior exists to mimic [JSON Patch](http://jsonpatch.com/#json-pointer).

 #### Examples
 1.